ramnathv/sachin100s/README.md

 install_github('rCharts', 'ramnathv', ref = 'dev')
 ```

-If you have any feedback/suggestions post theme [here](https://github.com/ramnathv/sachin100s/issues/new)
+If you have any feedback/suggestions post them [here](https://github.com/ramnathv/sachin100s/issues/new)

 #### Credits